 A group of parents, alumni and friends rescued Cathedral by forming a non-profit organization to take over the school.
 Robert V. Welch, a 1945 Cathedral alumnus and prominent real estate developer, organized the Cathedral Trustees, Inc. and for the next 15 years served as its Board Chairman.
 In 1976, the Cathedral Trustees moved their school to the former site of Ladywood School (56th St. and Emerson Way), which had itself just been closed by the Sisters of Providence.
 In this year also, girls were included in the Cathedral student body for the first time.
 In 1988, 2004 and again in 2016, Cathedral was recognized by the U.S. Department of Education as a "School of Excellence."

 Today, Cathedral is experiencing continued growth and popularity.
 There are approximately 1,200 students in Grades 9-12, and more than 100 faculty and staff members -- the majority of whom hold Masters degrees or higher.
 The school offers diverse co-curricular activities in academic, cultural and athletic disciplines.
 A full 100 percent of our graduating seniors are accepted to colleges and universities across the country, and receive scholarships and awards to the schools of their choice.
 Students hail from more than 100 different elementary and middle schools, and from 13 counties throughout central Indiana.

 The Cathedral Trustees, Inc. Board of Directors operates the school, the members of which are elected by their fellow Trustees.
 The current Chair is Matt Cohoat, Cathedral Class of 1978.
 Cathedral's president is Robert Bridges, and the principal is David L. Worland.

-On September 13, 2016, Cathedral High School celebrated 98 years of educational service to young people in central Indiana also announcing its formal affiliation with Brothers of Holy Cross.
+On September 13, 2018, Cathedral High School celebrated 100 years of educational service to young people in central Indiana.